U.S. companies make new vows to tackle carbon emissions, even as global action falls short

 The Energy Transitions Commission, a coalition of executives from more than three dozen energy producers, financial institutions and environmental groups, issued a report this month saying that reaching net zero carbon emissions “is achievable while also promoting economic growth and a rising standard of living.”
 The group said it would require investments of $1 trillion to $2 trillion a year, or about 1.5 percent of global GDP.

-The covid-19 pandemic has both made such ambitious investment difficult, but also imaginable.
+The novel coronavirus has made such ambitious investment difficult, but also imaginable.
 The U.S. government alone has spent more than that propping up the economy without any return on its investment.

-“The covid pandemic, in particular, underscores the urgency as well as the unique opportunity to invest in a more climate resilient economy," the Energy Transitions Commission report said.
+“The [coronavirus] pandemic, in particular, underscores the urgency as well as the unique opportunity to invest in a more climate resilient economy,” the Energy Transitions Commission report said.

 Walmart also extended its targets.
 The company said it would become carbon neutral across its global operations by 2040 — without using carbon credits.
-The goal covers emissions from directly- and indirectly-owned operations known as scope 1 and 2.
+The goal covers emissions from directly and indirectly owned operations known as scope 1 and 2.
 It plans to rely on renewable energy for 100 percent of its electricity needs by 2035; it currently relies on renewables for 30 percent of power.

-Walmart’s chief sustainably officer Kathleen McLaughlin said the company tightened targets because the original ones assumed that limiting climate change to a global average of 2 degrees centigrade (or 3.6 degrees Fahrenheit) above pre-industrial levels would be enough.
+Walmart’s chief sustainability officer Kathleen McLaughlin said the company tightened targets because the original ones assumed that limiting climate change to a global average of 2 degrees Celsius (or 3.6 degrees Fahrenheit) above preindustrial levels would be enough.
 But in Paris, international negotiators said the global warming target must be as low as 1.5 degrees.
-“The trajectory of emissions reduction is a lot steeper now than what it was and we’ve set a date when we get to zero, true zero, not net zero with offsets," McLaughlin said.
+“The trajectory of emissions reduction is a lot steeper now than what it was and we’ve set a date when we get to zero, true zero, not net zero with offsets,” McLaughlin said.
 “I think we all need to move more quickly."

-In addition, the retailing giant unveiled plans to protect, manage or restore at least 50 million acres of land and one million square miles of ocean by 2030.
-Earlier, it had pledged to remove 1 billion gigaton of emissions in its supply chain; it has removed 230 million tons so far.
+In addition, the retail giant unveiled plans to protect, manage or restore at least 50 million acres of land and 1 million square miles of ocean by 2030.
+Earlier, it had pledged to remove 1 billion gigatons of emissions in its supply chain; it has removed 230 million tons so far.

 AT&T said its operations would be “carbon neutral” by 2035.
 Those include emissions from facilities the company directly or indirectly owns or controls.
 The new target supersedes earlier target of reducing emissions by 20 percent by 2020, versus 2008 emissions.

-On Tuesday, China’s president, Xi Jinping said for the first time that his country — the world’s largest emitter — would aim to reach carbon neutrality by 2060, in addition to having its emissions peak by 2030.
+On Tuesday, Chinese President Xi Jinping said for the first time that his country — the world’s largest emitter — would aim to reach carbon neutrality by 2060, in addition to having its emissions peak by 2030.

-Still, the world remains far off target when it comes to meeting the aims of the Paris climate accord, when leaders from nearly 200 nations agreed to work together to limit the world’s warming to “well below” 2 degrees C (3.6 degrees F).
+Still, the world remains far off target when it comes to meeting the aims of the Paris accord, when leaders from nearly 200 nations agreed to work together to limit the world’s warming to “well below” 2 degrees C (3.6 degrees F).

 But it remains unclear whether the world can muster the collective political will to shift away from fossil fuels in transportation, industry and agriculture that scientists say is necessary to limit global warming.
 The planet has already warmed more than 1 degree Celsius (1.8 degrees Fahrenheit) above preindustrial levels.